 - Your Avast connection failed

 Let’s explore these in more detail, find out the reasons for your Avast VPN not working, and see how to solve them.

 #1 Software conflicts

-It may not be obvious for you, but if you have an antivirus program installed like Malwarebytes or Comodo, or other VPN apps, you may have software conflicts.
+It may not be obvious, but if you have an antivirus program or other VPN apps installed, you may have software conflicts.
 It is also possible that you have Avast Premier including Free Antivirus installed instead of the standalone SecureLine VPN software and this causes the conflict with a third-party antivirus application.
 In other words, you may end up with Avast SecureLine VPN not working when other cybersecurity apps are installed.